directus-labs/guest-authoring/using-directus-as-a-baby-health-tracker/index.md

     "description": "{{exec_alert_logic.alert_data.description}}"
 }
 ```
-#### Escalate the alert data to OpsGenie
+#### Escalating to OpsGenie

 Once the alert is created within Directus, of course, it has to be created within OpsGenie as well.
 For this – again a new Flow is needed.
 This time we have to use the Timeout operation as OpsGenie queues all incoming requests and does not provide the result immediately.

 !(Pasted image 20240304175218.png)

 Once triggered, we read out all the data first and pass the needed data to the OpsGenie API with a user key and the JSON data from the alert collection.
 As the API does not return the actual result but only an ID of the incoming task, we now wait 2 seconds before requesting the current status of our queued task with the 2nd web request.
 The request URL gets the returning ID from the 1st web request:

 !(Pasted image 20240304175856.png)

 This request will return the current status and therefore all the data (including an ID) of this alert.
 With the update operation, we saved the alert ID to be able to refer to the OpsGenie alert if needed.

 In the moment an actual alert is created within OpsGenie, any connected system is yelling for attention, just as configured in the tool.

 If Directus tries to create a new alert with the same data (in case the battery or oxygen level is still on the same level) no new alert is created by the design of OpsGenie.
-But it's hard to miss any alert as it sends SMS, critical push notifications or even calling a phone number if needed and no reaction is noticed.
+But it's hard to miss any alert as it sends SMS, critical push notifications, or even calling a phone number if needed and no reaction is noticed.
 #### As a Widget for iOS
 As a last method of reporting and integration Directus, we can create a simple iOS widget, that sits right on my lock and home screen.
 As this is not about iOS development we chose the easy way and used Scriptable for this.
 This free app can be used to run JavaScript and display the data as a widget.
 The only downside of these Scriptable widgets is, that iOS decides WHEN to update the content of the widget.
 So you can not force the widget to reload actively.
 This is a limitation to prevent battery drainage and high load due to the demanding JavaScript.
 Usually, the script runs every 1 to 15 minutes.
 To know how "outdated" the displayed data is, we've added the create-timestamp as part of the widgets.
 For the Directus integration this time I have created a new role that can have view access to the data collection only.
 A user in this role has set a static token that I can use within the widget.
 Using the query parameter `limit` and `sort` I can define to get only the very last entry sorted by the create date column.